OGRECave/blender2ogre/README.md

 1. Copy the [io_ogre](io_ogre) folder into the [$BLENDER_DIR](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html)`/scripts/addons` folder.
   - Windows = %USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\[VERSION]\scripts\addons

-2. Set the correct path to `OGRETOOLS_XML_CONVERTER` in [io_ogre/config.py](io_ogre/config.py) (Line 108) prior to the first run.
+2. Configure the plugin by editing [io_ogre/config.py](io_ogre/config.py) prior to the first run.
+  - Set the correct path to `OGRETOOLS_XML_CONVERTER` (Line 105)
     - If you want to export meshes for Ogre (v1): Then this path should point to `OgreXMLConverter.exe`.
 This file can be found in the [Ogre SDK](https://www.ogre3d.org/download/sdk/sdk-ogre)
     - If you want to export meshes for OgreNext (v2.*): Then this path should point to `OgreMeshTool.exe`.
 This file can be found in the [OgreNext SDK](https://www.ogre3d.org/download/sdk/sdk-ogre-next)
+  - **[OPTIONAL]** Set the correct path to `MESH_PREVIEWER` (Line 108) to a path pointed to `ogre-meshviewer.bat` from .
+This can be found in [OGRECave/ogre-meshviewer](https://github.com/OGRECave/ogre-meshviewer/releases)
+  - Make sure that `USER_MATERIALS` isn't set to a directory like "C:\\\".
+The path is scanned recursively and will crash when it hits paths it doesn't have permissions for.

 3. Enable the addon in Blender
   - Version 2.9: `Edit menu > Preferences > Add-ons`.
 Search for `ogre` and click the box up the top left.
   - Version 2.8: `User Preferences > Add-Ons > Import-Export` (CTRL+ALT+U).
 Search for `ogre` and check the box on the right.
 Remember to save as default if you want the addon to be enabled after you exit your Blender.
 Integrated help docs will be shown in the upper right hand toolbar, replacing blender's normal `Help` menu, read them for assistance.